VisualizationPicayune/VisualizationPicayune.github.io/_posts/2015-06-07-ticks-and-grids.md

 layout: post
 title: "Making a Grid with Ticks"
 meta: "A picayune of D3"
-date: 2015-06-07 16:31:01 +05:00
+date: 2015-06-07 22:31:01 +05:00
 tags: D3 stark
 author: Christopher Michael Buck
-comments: true
+comments: false
-draft: true
+draft: false
 custom_js: ticks-and-grids
 ---

-An easy way to create grid lines with D3 is to use ticks, where the tick is the height of the plot for the x axis and the width of the plot for the y axis.
+An easy way to create grid lines with D3 is to use axis ticks, where the tick is the height of the plot on the x axis and the width of the plot on the y axis.
 Thusly:

     var x_axis = d3.svg.axis()
         .tickSize(-plot_height)